 Some expenses are deductible as commuting expenses – which means your trips between home and work – involving a calculation made under the assumption that you use the least expensive means of transportation.
 There is both a minimum and maximum value.

 Others are deductible as expenses for the production of income – which means you can claim the real expenses you paid on the travel, with no own liability and no maximum deductible value.

 Your tax card may include travel expenses that have already been taken into account

 The standard tax card you receive at the turn of the year may include travel expenses that have already been taken into account.
 Check that the information is correct.
 The deductions for travel expenses are based on your tax assessment for the previous year, which is why they may be outdated.

 Travel expenses in a revised tax card are transferred to the pre-completed tax return

 Travel costs that have been taken into account in the standard tax card are not transferred to the pre-completed tax return.
 If you have asked for a new tax card during the year, any travel expenses that you have filed for it will automatically appear on the pre-completed tax return you receive in spring.
 Check that the amounts are correct.
-If the travel expenses you estimated when you asked for the new tax card did not materialise, you need to correct the details in the tax return accordingly.
+If the travel expenses you estimated when you asked for the new tax card did not materialise, you need to correct the details in MyTax or with paper forms.